Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 ##### !question

-We want to select credit card number and expiration dates for a customer named "Shiloh Ahmad".
-Reorder the SQL Query to complete the query.
+We want to select the credit card number and expiration date for a customer named "Shiloh Ahmad".
+Reorder the pieces of this SQL statement to form a complete query.

 ##### !end-question